3.3 - Improve the discoverability and accessibility of government data: Archived records

 Under the Archives Act 1983, the Archives provides access to, promotes and interprets the national archival collection.
 The collection can be accessed online through the Archives’ websites with new material added each week.
 The Archives also provides access to the collection via the National Reference Service and reading rooms in each capital city, some co-located with state or territory archives or libraries, providing a one-stop shop for researchers.
 In addition, the Archives engages with diverse audiences, including school children, veterans and their families and Australians from culturally and linguistically diverse communities to assist them to learn about their heritage and democracy.

-Since July 2016, the Archives has proactively released for public access over 363,100 records from 320 groups of archival records including records relating to the Mabo High Court case, the 1967 Referendum, entries to the Parliament House design competition, and key 1992, 1993, 1994 and 1995 Cabinet records.
-The Archives has also released an additional 60,100 records in response to applications for access received from members of the public.
+Since July 2016, the Archives has proactively released for public access over 435,200 records from more than 320 groups of archival records including records relating to child endowment, the Mabo High Court case, the 1967 Referendum, entries to the Parliament House design competition, and key 1992, 1993, 1994 and 1995 Cabinet records.
+The Archives has also released an additional 71,070 records in response to applications for access received from members of the public.

-In 2016/17 the Archives has added over 9.4 million digital images of collection material to its website.
+To date in 2017/18, the Archives has added over 7 million digital images of collection material to its website.
 Subjects covered by these new images include Cabinet, passenger arrival, and military service.
-Throughout the year the Archives has supported a number of community organisations, government agencies and researchers to commemorate World War I and World War II anniversaries by making records about Indigenous service personnel, military medical officers and serving and repatriated veterans from various localities available for public access.
+The Archives continues to support community organisations, government agencies and researchers to commemorate World War I and World War II anniversaries.
+We have made records about indigenous service personnel, military medical officers and serving and repatriated veterans from various localities available for public access.
+We’ve recently committed to digitising and making available online records relating to two major wartime organisations – the Civil Construction Corps (CCC) and the Volunteer Defence Corps (VDC).

 In addition to promoting access in reading rooms and via its website, the Archives provides websites, publications, exhibitions, displays and events that allow people to engage with and explore the collection and its impact on the nation’s heritage and democracy.
 The Archives also provides an education program that introduces students and others to the national archival collection and Australia’s history and develops marketing and communication programs, including media engagement, to inform people about the Archives and its’ services.